kk-src/azure-postgresql-mcp/README.md

     }
     ```
 3. Restart the Claude Desktop app.
-4. Upon restarting, you should see a hammer icon and an attach icon at the bottom of the input box.
-Selecting these icons will display the tools and resources provided by the MCP Server.
+4. Upon restarting, you should see a hammer icon at the bottom of the input box.
+Selecting this icon will display the tools provided by the MCP Server.

-You are now all set to start interacting with your data using natural language queries!
+You are now all set to start interacting with your data using natural language queries through Claude Desktop!

 ### Use the MCP Server with Visual Studio Code